 Authored By: Legal Services Alabama

 The Food Stamp Program helps low income people buy food.
-Congress has changed the name to the Supplemental Nutritional Assistance Program (SNAP).
-Most people will keep calling it Food Stamps.
+Congress changed the name to the Supplemental Nutritional Assistance Program (SNAP).
+Most people still call it Food Stamps.

 This document answers questions about how to apply, how many food stamps you can receive, work requirements, reporting requirements and your rights under the program.